mondele/btt-writer-docs/docs/tTranslate.rst

 *	Do not add anything that that is not necessary for comprehension.

-* Always do your translation according to the Translation Guidelines (see https://unfoldingword.org/guidelines/).
+* Always do your translation according to the Translation Guidelines (see https://read.bibletranslationtools.org/u/WycliffeAssociates/en_tm/dc23f839f6/#translation-guidelines).

-*	Always do your translation according to the Statement of Faith (see https://unfoldingword.org/faith/).
+*	Always do your translation according to the Statement of Faith (see https://bibleineverylanguage.org/statement-of-faith/).

-*	Use the translationNotes (see https://unfoldingword.org/tn/) and the translationWords (see https://unfoldingword.org/tw/) to help you make a better translation.
-These resources are also available within translationStudio, in the Check view of the project.
+*	Use the Translation Notes, Words, and  Questions to help you make a better translation (these resources are available within BTT Writer (see `Using the Translation Resources <https://btt-writer.readthedocs.io/en/latest/Helps.html>`_).

 Create and Edit Text
 --------------------

+When you use BTT Writer, you can create and change text.
+Your work is saved automatically every five minutes.

 Translate Text
 ^^^^^^^^^^^^^^